award-winning

 SILLY LOVE is a candid scene I happened upon when roaming Venice's colorful Burano island.
 A nearby bridge offered a slightly elevated vantage point to capture the scene from an angle that decreased the proximity to the subjects to not invade or interrupt their publicly intimate interaction.

-SILLY LOVE has received distinctions from Great Photo Awards and Urban Photo Awards, and has been featured in various solo and group shows, among which an exhibition at Trieste Airport.
+SILLY LOVE has received distinctions from Great Photo Awards and Urban Photo Awards, has been featured in the Mythography V volume—a photography book published by Exhibit Around—,and appeared in various solo and group shows, among which an exhibition at Trieste Airport.

 one of those moments